Medical Biosciences with Management

 The first two years will develop your understanding of fundamental human biology and the molecular basis of human disease.
 You'll also work on real-life research questions in a learning environment that mirrors an authentic research laboratory.

-In your final year you will have your own research project to run and a the option to specialise across a range of optional modules.
+In your final year you will have your own research project to run and the option to specialise across a range of optional modules.

 Your final year is spent entirely with the Imperial College Business School.